K1Melo/Crud-api/Readme.md

 For the connection with backend I use JavaScript but i will update for a version using Vue Js

+### Get Requisition

+For the first get requiment I use only JS.
+For set a connection with backend i use ```fetch('http://localhost:8080/api/products')``` and transformed the data in .json, and then i list the products in html:

 ### Used tools
 ----
 [![My Skills](https://skillicons.dev/icons?i=vue,js,bootstrap,html,css&theme=dark)](https://skillicons.dev)